vrdlc/js-week2review/agile.md

 * I want to view a list of only the names of the foods I have logged, and I want to be able to click on a name to view the details and calories for that food.

+* I want to view either all foods, only unhealthy foods that are more than 300 calories, or only healthy foods that are less than 300 calories.

+* REMOVE ALL CONSOLE.LOG

 BACKLOG